Wednesday of Week 2 of Lent – Gospel

 And Jesus says in conclusion:

-Just so, the Son of Man did not come to be served but to serve and to give his life as a ransom for many.
+…whoever wishes to be great among you must be your servant, and whoever wishes to be first among you must be your slave, just as the Son of Man came not to be served but to serve and to give his life a ransom for many.

 The word ‘ransom’ here is to be taken in the sense of ‘liberation, making free’.
 ‘Many’, as a Semitic expression, means ‘all’.
 Jesus put his whole life at our disposal so that every single person should experience liberation and fullness of life.
 We are called to take part in the same great enterprise.